-CV, Transcripts, Working With Children C (WWCC), Clinical Placement Reports and evidence of visa (where relevant)
+CV, Transcripts, Working With Children Check (WWCC), Clinical Placement Reports and evidence of visa (where relevant)

 - We will ask you to upload these after the initial application is submitted

 - Please do not upload these initially.
 Please keep an eye on your email for the instruction and link to do so.

 We will then ask for:

 - a copy of your most recent Academic Transcript that records your documented GPA (Grade Point Average), University and student details.
 Contact your university if you are not sure where to find this.

 - a copy of your valid Working With Children Check (WWCC) OR DCSI Child-Related Employment Screen

 - the full report from your last 2 clinical placements

 St Andrew’s Hospital shortlist a portion of candidates following the initial application process.
 The selection criteria used to determine who will move forward in the application process includes:

 - Compliance with instructions during the application process

 - Use of the TPPP Cover Letter template located on our website as instructed